 This took two years, while they were also running Going for Refuge retreats at Taraloka and Dhanakosa.
 Towards the end of 1994 they found Aberclydach House.
 It had been a conference centre and was in very good condition – they could run a retreat there very quickly after buying it.

-From November 1994 the original team of five started running retreats and getting to know women from all round the world who have asked to join the Order.
+From November 1994 four of the original team of five started running retreats and getting to know women from all round the world who have asked to join the Order.
 Sanghadevi was a Public Preceptor, so did not become part of the team running the retreats, as she was too busy, and she moved to Birmingham to be near part of the College of Public Preceptors.
-This left four of them running the increasingly popular retreats here, and they decided that they needed extra help, and as the pressure of women coming on retreat mounted they eventually formed a support team to look after all the work involved in the project, and to support the Ordination team, so they were free to run the retreats and build up connections with the women coming.
+As the retreats became increasingly popular the team decided that they needed extra help, and as the pressure of women coming on retreat mounted they eventually formed a support team to look after all the work involved in the project, and to support the Ordination team, so they were free to run the retreats and build up connections with the women coming.

 As more women were ordained here, that began to have a snowball effect on other women back in the centres, who were inspired to ask to join the Order when they saw it was possible, and the retreat team realised they needed to expand.
 The team here were the ‘ordination team’ for all women who asked (throughout the world, apart from India), which meant that they had to get to know each woman individually.
 This was a big task; the work load grew fast, and the first four members of the ordination team were joined by Ratnadharini, Maitreyi, and Kalyanasri.